 Keep in mind that the true cost of a DUI goes far beyond fines and license suspensions.
 Your insurance rates will go way up after a conviction.
 You could even lose your policy altogether because you’ll now be a high-risk driver.

 Georgia uses a driver’s license points system to keep track of your moving violations.
-Georgia’s points range from two to six, depending on how serious the violation is.
+Points range from two to six, depending on how serious the violation is.
 Racking up 15 points in 24 months will result in a license suspension.

 It’s possible to reduce the number of points you have on your record.
 After five years, you can take off up to seven points.
 But there’s a catch.
 To reduce points, you have to complete the following steps:

-- Attend and complete a certified defensive driving course
+- Attend and complete a certified defensive driving course.
+Completion of defensive driving training will often get you a discount.

 - Mail the certificate of completion to the Georgia Department of Driver Services (DDS), P. O. Box 80447, Conyers, Georgia 30013